libersoft-org/yellow-admin-cli/README.md

-# NEMP - command line admin software
+# NEMP Command Line Admin

 This is the command line admin software for [**NEMP Server**](https://github.com/libersoft-org/nemp-server/).